davidsblog/radioApi/README.md

 To see details of the API, build and run the code and use the `API` link from the top menu to view `/doc.html` in your browser.

+At the moment, I am redirecting any errors (output going to `stderr`) to a file called **errors.txt** and you should be able to view that in your browser (ie http://localhost:8112/errors.txt) in case there are problems.
+In theory you should wipe this file from time to time to prevent it from growing too big.

-**NOTE: the code is set for using the _headphone socket_ as the audio output.**
+**NOTE: the code is really designed for using the _headphone socket_ as the audio output.**

 Prerequisites
 ====

 You will need **wget** to read the streams, but it should be installed already.
-It's best to update first:
+It's best to do an update first:
 ```
 sudo apt-get update
 ```